 I’m a CS PhD candidate (supervised by Dr. Derek Doran) at Wright State University, Dayton OH.
-My research interests are broadly in data science, with a focus on deep learning, computer vision, and web systems modeling.
+My research interests are broadly in machine learning, with a focus on explainable and reliable deep learning, computer vision, and interaction between vision and natural languages.
 My academic research studies deep neural network mechanisms toward interpretability, that aid in interpreting how they process input data in a human-understandable way.
-This work includes implementation, training, visualization, and analysis of convolutional neural networks using Tensorflow.
-I have also applied Recurrent Neural Networks via Keras to reveal latent behavioral patterns in classes of automated traffic faced by web systems.
-Besides research, I'm also an amateur acoustic guitar player.
-Check my YouTube channel for some songs I played :)
+I am also interested in multimodel inference and reasoning and have proposed a novel task Visual Entailment to explore challenging problems on interaction between vision and natural languages.

 Ph.D. in Computer Science and Engineering • GPA 4.0 • Jan.
 2016 - Aug.
 2020(expected)